adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-form-validation-en_US.md

 ### The `<.my_input>` component

-For errors to be displayed we need to define how they show appear in our code.
+For errors to be displayed we need to define how they should appear in our code.
 Inside our `Phoenix.Form.FormField` the `errors` property contains a list of errors in string format.
 A `div` with a `:for={msg <- @field.errors}` loop is enough.
 Since we are using a component both of our fields automatically receive error validation!

 ### The `handle_event("validate_product", %{"product" => product_params}, socket)`